Human rights in the British Virgin Islands: Human rights conventions and covenants

 The European Convention of Human rights applies in the BVI, but there is no right of petition to the court (pictured).

 The British Virgin Islands courts have also held that the European Convention on Human Rights applies in the Territory through the jurisdiction's constitutional relationship with the United Kingdom.
 However the applicability is limited in that it does not include any right of petition or any of the extant protocols.

 HRRCC

 The BVI government established the Human Rights Reporting Coordinating Committee (HRRCC) in 1999 to monitor and report on human rights conditions on the islands.
 Since 2001, the HRRCC has also published pamphlets, held public meetings, and pursued other means of informing the people of BVI about their rights.

 Belonger status and human rights

 A citizen of the BVI is known as a BOTC, or British Overseas Territories citizen.
-Since the passing of the British Overseas Territories Act, 2002 citizens of the BVI are also British citizens with a right to hold British passports and to work in the United Kingdom and wider European Union.
+Since the passing of the British Overseas Territories Act, 2002 citizens of the BVI are also British citizens with a right to hold British passports and to work in the United Kingdom.

 In addition to citizenship, however, there is a separate concept in the BVI that goes by the name of “belonger.”
 The definition of "belonger" status is complex, and is set out in article 2(2) of the Constitution, which provides: